 It’s that simple.
 That’s how urgent it is.
 That’s why you should have a mandate around experience collection and organization that starts with your firm chair and executive committee.

-At lunch today with Peter Vogel, Internet/information technology partner at Gardere Wynne Sewell and veteran blogger (Internet, Information Technology and e-Discovery Blog), we discussed IT projects and how to avoid failure.
+During a lunch date with Peter Vogel, who is at Foley & Lardner and a veteran blogger (Internet, Information Technology and e-Discovery Blog), we discussed IT projects and how to avoid failure.
 The three major reasons we have seen failure in experience management projects are:

 - These initiatives are difficult.
 We work with clients to make them less complicated, often resetting expectations, streamlining workflow and ensuring that the focus is on the most important things (saving time and making more money).
 Nonetheless, they are challenging.
 This fact should not be allowed to impede progress, however, or prevent a firm from investing in an experience management program.

 - Turnover in the project team.
 Project leaders and team members make decisions about project structure based on what they believe they need to make the project successful.
 When those people leave the project or firm, others with different ideas enter the equation.
 They want to reconfigure things so it meets their needs and expectations.
 Such changes aren’t always bad, but they will cause delays and generally raise project cost.
 It’s important for the first team to document their decisions and rationale for future team members who might inherit the reins.
 Understanding the reasons for the original choices is a positive step forward, enabling the new team to leverage investments made by the first crew on the project.